hamzehkhazaei/Azure_Lab/README.md

       <img title="" alt="Download the RDP config file" src="/images/lab-rdp.png" width="500" >
    </p>

-2. Download and install the RDP Desktop for your laptop.
+2. Download and install the Microsoft Remote Desktop (MRD) for your laptop.
 It is available for all operating systems.
-3. Open the RDP desktop program and then drag the RDP configuration file toward the program.
+3. Open the MRD program and drag the configuration file toward the program.
-4. You should see a PC created in your RDP Desktop like the following:
+4. You should see a PC created in your MRD like the following:

    <p align="center">
       <img title="" alt="" src="/images/rdp1.png">
    </p>

-5. Before starting you VM from RDP desktop make sure your cluster is in **Running** state.
+5. Before starting your VM from MRD, ensure your cluster is in **Running** state.
-6. Double-click on the new remote PC you created on the RDP desktop.
+6. Double-click on the new remote PC you created on the MRD.
 It should ask for a username and password.
 Use `eecs4222M` as your username.
-You should already know the password from TA or Prof.
+You should already know the password from the eClass post.

    <p align="center">
       <img title="" alt="" src="/images/rdp-login.png" width="500">
    </p>

-Here you will be connected the Windows VM which in fact acts as the cluster head.
-Using this cluster head we can get access to the Ubuntu VMs that are the one that you will use for the project.
+Here, you will be connected to the Windows VM, which acts as the cluster head.
+Using this cluster head, we can get access to the Ubuntu VMs that are the ones that you will use for the project.

    <p align="center">
       <img title="" alt="" src="/images/win1.png" >